-As of December 31, 2016, we had 16 employees dedicated to research and development.
+As of December 31, 2017, we had nineteen employees dedicated to research and development.
 Our primary research and development operations are located in our owned hatchery on Prince Edward Island.
-In addition, we contracted research activities to Tethys Aquaculture Canada, Inc. (doing business as the Center for Aquaculture Technologies Canada), our former research group, which was spun-off and sold to Tethys in 2012.
-We incurred expenses of \$3.4 million in 2016, \$3.3 million in 2015, and \$3.2 million in 2014 on research and development activities.
+In addition, we contract some research activities to the Center for Aquaculture Technologies, Inc., our former research group, which was spun-off and sold to Tethys in 2012.
+We incurred expenses of \$3.4 million in 2017, \$3.4 million in 2016, and \$3.3 million in 2015 on research and development activities.

 In February 2013, we entered into the ECC with Intrexon pursuant to which we are permitted to use Intrexon's UltraVector® and other technology platforms to develop and commercialize additional genetically modified traits in finfish for human consumption.
-The ECC grants us a worldwide license to use specified patents and other intellectual property of Intrexon in connection with the research, development, use, importing, manufacture, sale, and offer for sale of products involving DNA administered to finfish for human consumption.
+The ECC grants us a worldwide license to use certain patents and other intellectual property of Intrexon in connection with the research, development, use, importing, manufacture, sale, and offer for sale of products involving DNA administered to finfish for human consumption.
 This license is exclusive with respect to any development, selling, offering for sale, or other commercialization of developed products, and otherwise is non-exclusive.
 Under the ECC and subject to certain exceptions, we are responsible for, among other things, the performance of the program, including development, commercialization, and certain aspects of manufacturing developed products.
 Among other things, Intrexon is responsible for the costs of establishing manufacturing capabilities and facilities for the bulk manufacture of certain products developed under the program; certain other aspects of manufacturing; costs of discovery-stage research with respect to platform improvements; and costs of filing, prosecution, and maintenance of Intrexon's patents.
 We agreed to pay Intrexon, on a quarterly basis, 16.66% of the gross profits calculated for each developed product.
-We also agreed to pay Intrexon 50% of the quarterly revenue obtained from a sublicensor in the event of a sublicensing arrangement.
+We also agreed to pay Intrexon 50% of the quarterly revenue obtained from a sublicensee in the event of a sublicensing arrangement.
 In addition, we agreed to reimburse Intrexon for the costs of certain services provided by Intrexon.